-As businesses work through the changed environment, there is an immediate need to examine and ultimately refine the approach we use to connect our multiple channels and fuse them into one.
-Businesses urgently need to develop better ways to provide customers with a seamless and consistent experience, regardless of whether they shop in a bricks and mortar store, by the telephone, on a website, or on a mobile app.
+The challenge for many businesses is to develop better ways to provide customers with a seamless and consistent experience, regardless of whether they shop in a bricks and mortar store, by the telephone, on a website, or on a mobile app.
+Businesses must be proactive and manage through the changing landscape to ensure employees are positioned, regardless of where they are located, to effectively manage all points along the omnichannel.

-One of the most effective ways to proactively manage through the changing landscape and ensure employees are positioned to support customers is by examining how stakeholders will connect with the business.
-We can do this by creating an omnichannel journey map that includes each of our stakeholder groups: employees, customers, suppliers, and the communities impacted by our business.
+One of the most effective ways we can accomplish this is by creating an omnichannel journey map that includes each of our stakeholder groups: employees, customers, suppliers, and the communities impacted by our business.

-Engage and involve stakeholders in your research to capture their voice using both quantitative and qualitative data to measure important variables and guide your work.
-Pivot and adjust where needed or move forward if appropriate.
+3. Engage and involve stakeholders in your research to capture their voice using both quantitative and qualitative data to measure important variables and guide your work.
+Pivot and adjust where needed or move forward when appropriate.

 Good intentions alone do not constitute a plan of action.
 Change happens whether we are ready for it or not.
 The key to success will be to actively embrace the future and prepare for it.
 Those who are proactive, have an opportunity to design and implement systems that propel them into the future where they will emerge in many ways stronger than when they entered the current pandemic.
 Those who take a ‘wait and see’ approach, do so at their own peril.

 Mark is president of 360 degrees Management Consultants.
 Through his 20+ year career in private practice working with businesses ranging from startups to Fortune 500 companies, Mark has extensive experience creating value through improvements to operations, quality, marketing, and customer experience strategies.